 If you have a question or need someone’s signature to proceed with your own work – forget it.
 Swedish companies in July run on below-minimal resources.
 Not to mention, that the ones actually working are usually temporary staff with barely any deciding power.
 For instance, recently I have sent a group email to 12 of my colleagues and received 8 ‘out of office’ replies.
 Sometimes it seems that if one day you wouldn’t show up to an office, literally, no one would even notice.

-Household reparations or proper renovation works is, in general, a rather sensitive topic in Sweden.
-This is because, in most of the cases, you are supposed to get a permission from the house community.
+Household reparations or proper renovation works are, in general, a rather sensitive topic in Sweden.
+This is because, in most cases, you are supposed to get permission from the house community.
 Yes, you got that right… Even if you own an apartment you cannot just do what you like with it.
 Not to mention, rental apartments.
 So, you got that green light to do some plumbing work and yet nothing gets done.
 You either can’t get in touch with a company that does such work or they keep on giving you fake deadlines.
 For example, if they say that something will be fixed in 3 weeks, in reality it means 3 months.
-Why, you wonder?
+Why you wonder?
 Because everyone is sipping their ‘Norrlands Guld’ somewhere in the countryside.
 While planned reparations can wait, it becomes really annoying if you have a leaking toilet or a broken washing machine.

 Cafés and restaurants are closed

-If you think that summer is a good time to start some kind of exercising, I am afraid you will be disappointed.
+If you think that summer is a good time to start some kind of exercise, I am afraid you will be disappointed.
 While private gyms or tennis clubs remain open, public sports facilities barely operate.
 This concerns swimming pools, indoor courts for team sports or athletics facilities.
 Basically, you will either have to adjust to significantly reduced opening hours or will need to engage in outdoor activities.
 But why would you want to be stuck indoors in July, you may ask.
 Well, in this part of the world, July could be as rainy as November elsewhere.
 Thus, having indoor facilities at your disposal is more than useful.

 ⇒ We hope you have enjoyed this article!
 Please let us know what are the most annoying things when living in Sweden?!